tomansill/Hasher/README.md

 # Implementation
 Hasher uses jsSHA2, the JavaScript implementation of SHA256. http://anmar.eu.org/projects/jssha2/

 This page runs on inline minified JavaScript code combined with sha256.js.
 This page uses a heavily stripped-down version of Twitter's Bootstrap V3 to reduce the page size and improve the page loading speed.
-The size of this page is only ~~14.4 KB~~ 17.1 KB!
+The size of this page is only 18.9 KB!